isomerpages/nlb-learning/_sustainability/Tweens/Content.md

 Use these resources to introduce your child to sustainability and caring for the environment.

 <h3 class="margin--bottom--lg"><b>Playlist</b></h3>
-<p>Get inspired to recycle and repurpose trash into treasure!</p>
+<p>Pollution seems inevitable in our modern cities – but did you know there are solutions?</p>

-Check out our **playlist** for a collection of short videos/podcasts for tips on recycling.
+Check out our **playlist** to find out how we can make a better Earth together.

 Check out our **learning package** for more on sustainable fishing.